-As Chris represents several companies, including E-Grips, Teknik, So Ill, PMI, Trango, Moon Climbing and 5.10, and is constantly shuttling around the country to teach setting clinics and help gyms get opened up, his time is limited.
+As Chris represents several companies, including E-Grips, Teknik, So Ill, PMI, Trango, Moon Climbing, and Five Ten, and is constantly shuttling around the country to teach setting clinics and help gyms get opened up, his time is limited.
 When I asked him if I could ask a few questions, I expected to queue up in line and wait a while.
-Suprisingly, the answers came back lighting fast, and much more in depth than I could have hoped.
+Surprisingly, the answers came back lighting fast, and much more in depth than I could have hoped.
 I think Chris just really loves to talk setting.

 Those wrench turning sessions led me to think back to the questions I'd received about setting for your own training.
 It's difficult.
 That's a fact.
 Who better to get some insight from than Chris Danielson?
 Lucky for us, he's the nicest guy around... and he absolutely loves to talk setting.

 Just to give Chris a general idea of where I was in terms of my setting knowledge, I pointed him in the direction of a previous post, Set The Stage.
 I was pleasantly surprised that he took the time to critique my thoughts, as well as add a few tips of his own.
 You can click the below topics to reference back to the original post if need be: